ebigelow/probmods-pyro/README.md

 ## PyroWebPPL

-We introduce a basic, minimal implementation of WebPPL operators using Pyro as a backend for key PPL functionality.
+We introduce a simple, minimal implementation of WebPPL operators using Pyro as a backend for key PPL functionality.
 Code for this implementation can be found in the `src` directory for this project.

 The PyroWebPPL examples can serve as a stepping stone to learning Pyro.
 All readers are encouraged to explore `src/webppl.py` and `src/infer.py` to better understand Pyro.
-Adventurous readers may add breakpoints or print statements to the source code to examine pyro variables used in the relatively simple examples present in this book (e.g. traces in MH inference).
+Adventurous readers may add breakpoints or print statements to the source code to examine pyro variables used (e.g. traces in MH inference) in the relatively trivial examples present in this book.